claygod/PiHex/README.md

 Plays Library is based on the publication "The BBP Algorithm for Pi" of David H. Bailey on September 17, 2006: http://www.davidhbailey.com/dhbpapers/bbp-alg.pdf

+## Copyright

-## Copyright © 2017-2022 Eduard Sesigin.
+Copyright © 2017-2022 Eduard Sesigin.
 All rights reserved.
 Contacts: claygod@yandex.ru